 Headquartered in Fort Lauderdale, Florida, low-fare Spirit Airlines serves Chicago/O’Hare; Detroit, MI; NY/LaGuardia; Atlantic City, NJ; Los Angeles, CA; Myrtle Beach, SC; San Juan, Puerto Rico; Denver, CO; and the Florida cities of Fort Lauderdale, Fort Myers, Orlando, West Palm Beach and Tampa.

 Celebrating its 12th year, the carrier flies a fleet of modern aircraft and operates scheduled and charter service.
-Spirit’s low fares never require an advance purchase or a minimum stay.
+Spirit’s low fares never require advance purchase or a minimum stay.
 Low one-way fares are always available.
 Reservations can be made online and promotional fares may be made at www.spiritair.com.
 Tel: 800-772-7117.

 Tango – See Air Canada.